dirkarnez/pe-builder/README.md

 ### Truth
 - (target address) 0x401000 - (load address)0x400000  = (RVA)0x1000
   - To convert an RVA to an actual address, simply reverse the process: add the RVA to the actual load address to find the actual memory address.
+  - > For instance, consider an EXE file loaded at address 0x400000, with its code section at address 0x401000.
+The RVA of the code section would be:
 - DataDirectory[dwEntry].VirtualAddress is rva
+- DWORD = unsigned long

 ### Reference
 - [base/pe_image.cc at d7453874fda54fe2701fea6b108abf9a29a9b990 · yue/base](https://github.com/yue/base/blob/d7453874fda54fe2701fea6b108abf9a29a9b990/win/pe_image.cc)